ujuadimora-dev/Afrik-kitchen/README.md

 # Afrik Kitchen

 Afrik Kitchen is one of the best  restaurants  that offer orginic Afrikcan food that loctaed in Bremen City in Germany Europ .
 The app is a restaurant management system designed to allow staff to easily manage the food menus, table management and Table bookings.
 It also provides customers with a simple, easy to use booking(Table )system where they can view and manage their own reservations.
-The app has two main section: Section for Managing anf booking and reservation go d Table, section for the Viewing Menu and manging of the menu and section for the Event and contactof the event
+The app has three(3) main sections: Section for Managing/ booking/ reservation of  Table(s), section for the managing of  menu(food) and section for the Events(example wedding, Anuversly, Graduation ceremony etc) and contact of the event
-The live link can be found here: [Live Site -  Afrik Kitchen) https://ujuadimorad-afrikkitche-w2pyx2xzr68.ws-eu101.gitpod.io/)
+The live link can be found here: [Live Site -  Afrik Kitchen) (https://afrik-kitchen.herokuapp.com/)

 ![Mock Up](docs/readme_images/moch_site.png)